vrk-kpa/suomifi-ui-components/src/core/Form/SearchInput/SearchInput.md

 SearchInput can easily be used as a regular search input without the built-in button.
 Simply omit the `onSearch()` prop, and provide a `name` prop if desired.
 This makes it easy to use the component e.g. in a form.

+The magnifying glass icon can be hidden via the `showSearchIcon` prop.

 ```jsx
 import { SearchInput } from 'suomifi-ui-components';